nikospavlopoulos/proudsalespro/README.md

 The blog ran actively until **December 2013**, and later on with minimal maintenance (mostly hosting and minor plugin updates) until 2022.
 It was never intended as a commercial project, but it helped me:

-- Learn to publish and manage web content professionally
+- Learn to publish and manage web content
 - Practice HTML/CSS modifications
 - Learn how to automate workflows and manage basic SEO